tatthinhle97/thinh-le-website-front-end/README.md

 # Map with Google

-Follow the instructions on [Add a Google map to a React app](https://developers.google.com/codelabs/maps-platform/maps-platform-101-react-js)page.
+Follow the instructions on [Add a Google map to a React app](https://developers.google.com/codelabs/maps-platform/maps-platform-101-react-js) page.

 Install these packages: